 Hosts included Silicon Valley Bank, Salesforce, Grove Collaborative, Starship Technologies, Andreesen Horowitz, Mayfield and a unique special event with a range of Silicon Valley entrepreneurs, commentators and thought leaders.

 Tesco Leaders' Event - Bringing Silicon Valley To London

 Following the success of the bespoke Silicon Valley trip, Wavelength supported the next stage of the Tesco Innovation journey by designing a bespoke experience for the group which would recreate and build upon their Silicon Valley Immersion.
 This formed part of the Tesco October 2019 bi-annual two-day Leaders’ Event, which brought together 50 top global Tesco leaders.

 Natasha was keen to involve elements from across the Silicon Valley programme in the Leaders event, with the aim of broadening the level of awareness for the need to innovate differently.

 Experience and Results

-A new role has been created – Group Innovation Director.
+A new role has also been created – Group Innovation Director.
 This role reports directly to the CEO and has a small working team with 100% backing from the executive team.